 The use of a diaper pail is necessary to keep odors at bay while storing your baby’s soiled diapers until laundry day.
 52 quart garbage pails with a lid are a popular choice but any large container with a closure will work.

 Washable liners are designed to fit your diaper pail and be thrown in the wash with your soiled diapers.
 Pail liners are waterproof and designed to keep odors sealed within.
-Click here to view Thirsties pail liner.
+Click here or here to view Thirsties pail liners.

 A hose with a nozel that is attached to the plumbing of your toilet and is used to cleanse poop from soiled diapers.
 Diaper sprayers aren’t typically necessary until your baby begins to eat solids.